Dowling geometry: Characteristic polynomial

 an exceptionally simple formula for any geometric lattice.

 Generalizations

 There is also a Dowling geometry, of rank 3 only, associated with each quasigroup; see Dowling (1973b).
 This does not generalize in a straightforward way to higher ranks.
-There is a generalization due to Zaslavsky (2012) that involves n-ary quasigroups.
+There is a further generalization due to Zaslavsky (2012) that involves n-ary quasigroups.

+A different generalization due to Zaslavsky (1991) is obtained from the full $G$-expansion of an arbitrary graph $\Gamma$.
+This gain graph has lattice obtained from the Dowling lattice by excluding all partial partitions such that the induced subgraph on some Bi is disconnected.
+The characteristic polynomial of this matroid is obtained from the chromatic polynomial $\chi_\Gamma(t)$ of $\Gamma$ by substituting $t = (y-1)/|G|$ and normalizing to a monic polynomial.